Marrakech to Fes

 OUNILA VALLEY, DADES VALLEY & DESERT CAMPING AT ERG CHEBBI

 A relaxed 4 day itinerary from Marrakech to Fes that may either be shortened to a 3 day version, or made in the ‘opposite’ direction with collection in Fes.
-The 4 day tour allows more time for walking in the foothills of the Atlas mountains in the unspoilt Ounila Valley on the second morning and for dedicating to kasbah visits.
+The 4 day tour allows more time for walking in the foothills of the Atlas mountains in the unspoilt Ounila Valley, or in the Dades region, and for dedicating to kasbah visits.

 The final night’s stay at Erg Chebbi dunes near Merzouga will be in either a standard Berber Camp or a Deluxe Camp.